 Made from richly textured circles, this fringed crochet bag pattern comes together in three fun pieces.
 Finish it off with crocheted details or add a leather strap to make it just your style.
-Get the free crochet pattern below or purchase the ad-free, printable PDF with stitch chart for $2.99 here.
+Get the free crochet pattern below or purchase the ad-free, printable PDF with stitch chart here.

 This fringed crochet bag pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.